MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMApplication.md

 ```

 ### -IconLocationFile
 Specifies the location of the icon file.
 This is set to the single default language.
+The size of the icon image cannot be greater than 512x512.

 ```yaml
 Type: String